jordanh/neurio-python/README.md

 ## Testing

-A series of unit tests have been written for this library, to run them:
+A series of unit tests have been written for this library.
+To run them, first create a file `tests/test_keys.py` containing your credentials and
+then:

     $ python -m unittest discover -s tests -p '*_test.py' -v